Employee Discount Programs:

 Best Questions to Ask

-For the business owner or HR professional charged with evaluating employee discount programs for the first time, the endeavor can be overwhelming.
+If you're a business owner or HR professional tasked with evaluating an employee discount program for the first time, you may find the process to be a bit daunting.

-Never fear, your official guide to comparing employee discount programs is here.
+Don't fret, because we've got your back with this official guide to comparing employee discount programs.

 Question #1: “Who are the merchant providers in your discount network?”

 This is where most employers start when evaluating employee discount programs.
-How well do I recognize the brands and, more importantly, will my employees?
+So, how familiar am I with these brands and, more importantly, will my employees be familiar with them too?

-Look for brands with a strong national presence: stores like Costco and Target, restaurants like Olive Garden and Red Lobster, service providers like Redbox and T-Mobile, theme parks like Disneyland and Walt Disney World.
-Universally recognizable brands carry instant credibility, even if they’re not the ones your employees will use most often.
+Keep an eye out for brands that have a strong national presence like Costco and Target, restaurants like Olive Garden and Red Lobster, service providers like Verizon and T-Mobile, and theme parks like Disneyland and Walt Disney World.
+These well-known brands instantly bring credibility, even if they may not be the ones your employees use most frequently.

 That’s why employers also need to consider the discount selection from local merchants in and around their own communities, which brings us to our next question:

-In contrast, over 86% of purchases are made outside the home at local brick-and-mortar businesses, like restaurants, department stores, auto shops, hair salons, movie theaters – just to name a few.
+That's right.
+85% of all consumer spending happens offline.
+At a physical, brick-and-mortar location.
+Like restaurants, department stores, gas stations, auto shops, hair salons, movie theaters – just to name a few.

-- How many participating restaurants are near the office where they go to have lunch?
+- How many participating restaurants are near the office where they go for lunch?

-- Where in their neighborhoods can employees go to have fun, like movie theaters, theme parks, golf courses, museums, etc.?
+- Where can your employees go to have fun nearby, like movie theaters, theme parks, golf courses, museums, etc.?

-These are the places where employees spend the most money, and where the impact of your program will be the most acutely felt.
+These are the places where employees spend the most money, and where your discount program will have the most impact.

 Question #3: “How PRIVATE are your offers?”